dheeraj7596/Small2Large/README.md

 3. Generate selected subsets from the model trained in step above.
 4. Train final model on the selected subsets.

-*Below, we give an example where we use the Llama-2 7B model to select data from the Alpaca dataset for Llama-2 13B.*

-*If you would like to generate the exact subsets used in our paper from our trainings, go to step 3 below.*
+*Below, we give an example where we use the Llama-2 7B model to select data from the Alpaca dataset for Llama-2 13B.
+If you would like to generate the exact subsets used in our paper from our training runs, go to step 3 below.*

 ### 1. Clustering
 ```
-OPENBLAS_NUM_THREADS=1 CUDA_VISIBLE_DEVICES=... python clustering.py --dataset data/alpaca_data.json --num_clusters 1000 --output_name "alpaca"
+OPENBLAS_NUM_THREADS=1 CUDA_VISIBLE_DEVICES=... python clustering.py \\
+    --dataset data/alpaca_data.json \
+    --num_clusters 1000 \
+    --output_name "alpaca" \
 ```
 Generates `./clustering/{output_name}.pkl` which contains clustered dataset.